-- to establish a clear picture of local cultural heritage protection and management arrangements across the state to identify what support is required to improve local cultural heritage management
+- to establish a clear picture of current local cultural heritage protection and management arrangements

-- to identify examples of best-practice local cultural heritage management and how this may be shared and celebrated
+- to identify examples of best-practice and how this may be shared and celebrated

-- to provide tangible and practical opportunities for enhancing the way State and local governments work together to recognise, protect and manage local heritage
+- to recommend practical opportunities for enhancing the way the State and local governments work together to protect and manage local heritage.